ondat/documentation/docs/concepts/components.md

 ## Kubernetes-native Ondat Components

 Ondat is architected as a series of containers that fulfil separate, discrete functions.
-- Below is a list of core Ondat components with a description each components responsibilities & tasks:
+- Below is a list of core Ondat components with a description for each components responsibilities & tasks:

 ### Ondat Cluster Operator